 Marma point massage is a deeply restorative and transformative healing technique which is used in traditional Ayurvedic massage, or abhyanga.

-Abhyanga, meaning oil massage is a completely unique warm oil massage therapy that uses ancient wisdom to heal the body, mind and spirit.
+Abhyanga (meaning oil massage) is a unique warm oil massage therapy that uses the ancient wisdom of Ayurvedic pressure points to heal the body, mind and spirit.Â

-How Do The Massages Work?
+How Do Ayurvedic Massages Work?

-Marmas are regarded in Ayurvedic medicine as areas which contain prana, or life-force energy and allow it to flow properly through the body.
+Marmas are regarded in Ayurvedic medicine to be areas which contain prana, or life-force energy and allow it to flow properly through the body.
 In ancient times they were called ‘bindu’, meaning secret dot, or mystic point.
 They are considered to be doorways to pathways that activate healing.
 They are a bridge between body, mind and soul and are often located where veins, arteries, bones, joints and tendons intersect.

 Marmas medically are known as neurolymphatic points.
 When touched at the right time by a professional trained in ayurvedic medicine, these energetic pressure points facilitate the deepest levels of healing, releasing stagnant energy and profoundly affecting the body, mind and spirit.
 Stimulating them through massage helps to flush out toxins from the lymphatic system.
 Massaging marma points allows the body to produce exactly what is needed when it comes to hormones and other neurochemicals that are essential for the healthy functioning of the body.